 The project will give members of the public unparalleled opportunities to learn about our natural heritage and experience a special sense of wilderness.
-Much of the restoration work will be carried out by volunteers, and engaging and training them will be vital to the delivery of the project.
+Much of the restoration work and ecological monitoring will be carried out by volunteers and engaging and training them will be vital to the delivery of the project.

 The Kielderhead Wildwood project will give us the opportunity to prevent the loss of the William’s Cleugh pines, as well as restore a Native Upland Pine Woodland Habitat, unique to England, which thrived in prehistoric times.
 Pollen analysis shows prehistoric woodland here with alder, birch, elm and willow, as well as Scots pine, of which a few survive.

 We will be documenting our progress so please return to keep up to date with the Wildwood project.